CSUS-CS-CPE159/class_example/ide/README.md

 ### Note: Once you add previous content into your spede-target file.
 When you run 'spede-target' command, make sure you have "fs.img" file in your current folder.
 If you are not working on the file system, just create a empty 'fs.img' file.

+### How to make a "fs.img"
+You can modify and run tool/mkfs.c to generate your fs.img.

 ### How to run this code
 Compile into <i>MyOS.dli</i>
 ```